eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

             statement to allow the parameter that is being changed to take the place of the prior large value.
-This removes all of the large data that has already been sent to the server, thus requiring the data to be re-sent, via the setBinaryStream(), setAsciiStream(), setUnicodeStream(),
+This removes all of the large data that has already been sent to the server, thus requiring the data to be re-sent, using the setBinaryStream(), setAsciiStream(), setUnicodeStream(),
-            setBlob() or setClob() methods.
+            setBlob() or setClob() method.
        Consequently, if you want to change the type of a parameter to a nonlarge one, you must call clearParameters() and set all parameters of the prepared statement again before it can be